xfiveco/generator-chisel/docs/content/docs/development/configuration/hooks.md

 ### `pluginsInitialized`

-Called after all plugins has been initialized.
+Called after all plugins have been initialized.

 ## WordPress Websites